 - If it’s a nice aluminum single trailer, I go for $1,000 to $1,500.
 Aluminum jet ski trailers hold their value very well, especially in the summer, so don’t be surprised if you pay more than that.

 - If it’s a good-looking double trailer, I go for $1,500 to $2,000.

 - If it’s a good aluminum double trailer, I go for $2,000 to $3,000.
 Though, some higher-end double aluminum trailers can go for double that, like the WC2-2.

 I’ve seen jet ski trailer prices go for more than I’ve listed above.
 Used jet ski trailers, especially aluminum and doubles, hold their value very well.

 Get the used trailer serviced when you buy it.

 The truth is that no one does the proper servicing on jet ski trailers, and this is super dangerous!
 Jet ski trailers need to be serviced just like your jet ski!

-The bearings need to be greased, bolts need to be checked, and suspension needs to be inspected.
+The bearings need to be greased, bolts must be checked, and the suspension has to be inspected.
 Even the aluminum trailers still rust on the bolts and suspension.

 10 thoughts on “How Much Should You Pay for a Used Jet Ski?”